MeNaCode01/SignalRank/README.md

 # SignalRank - Decision-Maker Verification Engine

 A real-time email verification system that identifies and classifies decision-makers using enrichment APIs.
-Built with Node.js and Express, SignalRank helps sales and GTM teams qualify leads by determining whether an email belongs to a decision-maker, influencer, or non-buyer.
+Built with Node.js and Express, SignalRank helps sales and marketing teams qualify leads by determining whether an email belongs to a decision-maker, influencer, or non-buyer.

 ## 🎯 Features